 IJFANS INTERNATIONAL JOURNAL OF FOOD AND NUTRITIONAL SCIENCES ISSN PRINT 2319 1775 Online 2320 7876 Research Paper © 2012 IJFANS.
-All Rights Reserved, Journal Volume 10, Iss 09, 2021 does not only consist of these two groups.
+All Rights Reserved, UGC CARE Listed ( Group -1) Journal Volume 11, Iss 09, 2022 away from and despite the machinations of high politics.
+But the population of the island does not only consist of these two groups.
 Besides the ethnic and religious minorities that traditionally lived on the island (mostly Armenians and Maronites), in the last couple of decades we have seen the influx of various other groups, from both the EU and beyond - including large numbers of economic migrants from Asian countries who find employment here as low-paid workers.
 Also, in the last few years we have seen the arrival of hundreds of refugees from neighbouring countries as the island has been called (even if to a lesser degree than other countries) to respond to the massive refugee crisis with which Europe and the Middle East have been faced, especially after the eruption of the ravaging civil war in Syria.
 The Mediterranean seems to be an even more heterogeneous space now than it was in the seventeenth century, with all the different groups that trafficked back and forth then and populated many of the plays of Shakespeare and his contemporaries (Jews, Turks, and Moors besides Christians/ Europeans).
 For me, the teaching of plays such as Shakespeare's Othello or The Merchant of Venice has been an opportunity to invite my students (the majority Greek-Cypriots but occasionally also Turkish-Cypriots) to think critically about the question of ethnic, racial, and religious difference, the ways in which stereotypes produce and are produced by ideology - both within the text and beyond it - and ultimately to negotiate their own biases.
 Shylock's reminder in The Merchant of Venice that what we all share is a common humanity - 'Hath / not a Jew eyes? ... / if you prick us do we not bleed?'
-(3.1.52-3, 58) 2 - cannot but resonate poignantly in a society where, sadly, the existence of different forms of diversity often brings us face to face with the many faces of racism.
+(3.1.52-3.
+58) 2 - cannot but resonate poignantly in a society where, sadly, the existence of different forms of diversity often brings us face to face with the many faces of racism.
 The challenge is for us to learn to appreciate and accept how - to quote from Langston Hughes's 'Theme for English B' (a text I always like to teach in my Introduction to Poetry) - 'You are ... / ... a part of me, as I am part of you' (lines 31-2).3 In this process, English (though it can probably never be entirely free from its past as the language of the colonizer) often provides the common medium we can all use to communicate with each other - from Greek-Cypriots and Turkish-Cypriots to all those 'others' who are now part of our society.
 Likewise, literature in English (be it original or translated) provides apt ground on which to think together, negotiate, and bridge differences.
-REFERENCES - Text cited from William Shakespeare, Othello, ed. by E. A. J. Honigmann, The Arden Shakespeare, 3rd series (London: Thomas Nelson and Sons, 1997; repr., London: Thomson Learning, 2006). - 2.
-Text cited from William Shakespeare, The Merchant of Venice, ed. by John Drakakis, The Arden Shakespeare, 3rd series (London: Bloomsbury Publishing, 2010). - 3.
-Cited from Tom Furniss and Michael Bath, Reading Poetry: An Introduction, 2nd ed.
-(Harlow: Pearson Education, 2007), pp. 454-55.